 What’s nearby: Other spaces in the building, including the map room, are personal favorites.
 The library also frequently features exhibitions and events.
 And it’s located near many of the City's biggest attractions.

 When to go: It’s open seven days a week.
-Check their website for more. —Jonathan Durbin
+Check

 Waverly Diner

-385 6th Ave., West Village
+385 Sixth Ave., West Village

 Why I love it: I love a diner—and this one has been reliably great since I started going there in college, when it was popular for late bites after the clubs closed.
 The menu is classic, the food is great and the people-watching is fantastic.

 When to go: While it’s no longer a 24-hour diner, it’s still open until 1am on Friday and Saturday.
-There’s no bad time to go to the Waverly.—Elizabeth Daggar
+There’s no bad time to go to the Waverly. —Elizabeth Daggar